FO-beep/Good-README-Generator/Develop/README.md

-# Good readme generator
+# Good README Generator
 (https://github.com/FO-beep /
-  /Good readme generator)
+  /Good README Generator)

   ## Description
-  fkg mjg
+  This project was built to dynamically generate a README.md from a user's input.

   ## User Story